sabitendu/Capstone-Project-On-Appliance_Energy_Prediction/README.md

 ## 📋Abstract

 Because of the transition towards the Internet of Everything, predicting the energy required by household appliances is a difficult study topic.
 The energy consumptions of appliances were forecasted in this work using an ML model-based strategy that employed the linear, lasso, ridge, decision tree, random forest, gradient boosting, xgb, adaboost, and lgbm regression algorithms.
-The current study has two goals: to maximise the prediction performance of the algorithms and to minimize the number of selected features.
+The current study has two goals: to maximize the prediction performance of the algorithms and to minimize the number of selected features.
 The proposed method was evaluated on an appliance energy prediction dataset taken from Reliable Prognosis' public dataset.

 ## 📋Dataset information